 I have found out that putting water and bleach in a sandwich bag will limit most flies

 In the Texas Hill Country the horse fly were pretty bad some years.
 I found that if I spent about a half hour for 4 or 5 days killing the horse fly with a fly swatter that I would just about wipe them out in a 25 acre area.
 (It was a target rich environment) The horses would come running when they saw me with a fly swatter to get some relief.
 I would repeat this several times during July and August.
 It worked for me and others.
 Great activity for the kids, too.

 How do you get horse flies off of you if they land on you?

 There is not much that will work.
 A good quality insect repellant with 30% Deet might work.
 You could also try the Thermocell insect repellent device.
-It works very well for mosquitoes and little flies, so it may work for horseflies.

 I need a good remedy to get rid of horse flies.